ruanyf/jstutorial/stdlib/object.md

 a2 = 1;

 Object.getOwnPropertyDescriptor(this,'a2')
+// Object {
+//	value: 1,
+//	writable: true,
-// Object {value: 1, writable: true, enumerable: true, configurable: true}
+//	enumerable: true,
+//	configurable: true
+// }

 // or

 this.a3 = 1;

 Object.getOwnPropertyDescriptor(this,'a3')
+// Object {
+//	value: 1,
+//	writable: true,
-// Object {value: 1, writable: true, enumerable: true, configurable: true}
+//	enumerable: true,
+//	configurable: true
+// }

 {% endhighlight %}